 We’ll immerse ourselves in the rhythm of the Rhine, feast on regional culinary delights, and even steal a moment taking it all in with the view to end all views.
 This isn’t just about ticking off attractions; it’s about experiencing the pulse of Cologne.

-So lace up your most comfortable walking shoes and bring your sense of adventure — we’re diving into a day that promises to be nothing short of extraordinary.
+So lace up your most comfortable walking shoes and bring your sense of adventure — we’re diving into a day that promises to be nothing short of extraordinary in one of my favorite cities in Germany.

 Have longer?
 Don’t miss this guide to the best day trips from Cologne or this guide to a one week itinerary for Cologne and surrounds.